Murder of Sharon Lee Gallegos: Abduction

 At approximately 3 p.m. on July 21, 1960, while playing with her two cousins (aged five and eleven), Gallegos was kidnapped in an alley at the rear of her Virginia Avenue home.
-The couple offered to buy Gallegos some candy and new clothing if she would get in the car with them; Gallegos refused and was then dragged by the arm into the "dirty, old green car" (believed to be a dark-green 1951- or 1952-model Dodge or Plymouth sedan) by the female abductor, who had exited the vehicle.
-This woman was described by the witnesses as a short, bespectacled and heavy-set individual in her 30s, with dirty blonde hair; the man was described as a fair, thin Caucasian with a long nose and straight, sandy-colored hair.
+The couple offered to buy Gallegos some candy and new clothing if she would get in the car with them.
+Gallegos refused, and the female suspect emerged from the car and grabbed the girl by the arm and forced her into the "dirty, old green car" (believed to be a dark-green 1951- or 1952-model Dodge or Plymouth sedan).
+This woman was described by the witnesses as a short, bespectacled and heavy-set individual in her 30s, with dirty blonde hair.
+The man was described as a fair, thin Caucasian with a long nose and straight, sandy-colored hair.
 Immediately after the woman dragged the child into the car, the driver sped away; the vehicle was last seen turning west onto Fifth Street at high speed.